-While Camp Michigania is dedicated to providing safety and well-being for all campers, there are risks present.
-Please be sure to follow safety procedures while at camp, including:
+While Michigania is dedicated to providing safety and well-being for all campers, there are risks present.
+Please be sure to follow safety procedures while at Camp, including:

-- Supervision of children when program areas are closed and unstaffed (especially at the waterfront and riding barn) - · Following all rules and emergency protocols posted in cabins and the office - Avoiding potential hazards
+- Supervision of children when program areas are closed and unstaffed (especially at the waterfront and Riding barn) - Following all Camp rules and emergency protocols which are posted in cabins and the office - · Using common sense to avoid potential hazards.